psc623/psc623.github.io/_pages/about.md

   GPA: **4.05/4.3** | Expected Jun.
 2027

-# 🎺 Services and Activities

-- **President, Principal Trumpet**, Wenqin Symphony Orchestra, Zhejiang University
-- **Officer**, Zhejiang University College of Electrical Engineering Student Union
-- **Volunteer**, The First Affiliated Hospital of Zhejiang University School of Medicine

 # 🌏 A little more about Ava
 - I love classical music, especially symphonic music.
-I have been playing the trumpet for 10 years and have been in an orchestra since I was 12.
+I have been playing the trumpet for 10 years and have been in an orchestra ever since.
 But I hope to play jazz in the future, lol.
 - I have a lovely cat called Scone, and I like animals!
 - I'm really interested in history and politics, and I get excited when talking about them.